 “Blessed are the pure in heart, for they will see God.”
 Matthew 5:8

-On the other hand, the “pure in heart” may also have world-class talent with killer chops, good taste, and be young and good looking.
+On the other hand, the pure in heart may also have world-class talent with killer chops, good taste, and be young and good looking.
 They reflect God too.
-The point is, “purity of heart” makes a huge difference.
+The point is, “purity of heart”is what makes a huge difference.

 It is the presence of God that does the heavy lifting in worship, not our talent or high dollar production values.
 I respect the massive effort it takes to pull off great production, I’m just saying that is not what worship is primarily all about.